Things to do in El Nido, Palawan

 Duli Beach is an unknown 2-kilometer long white beach in the far northern tip of El Nido, Palawan.
 There is a 50 PHP (1 USD) entrance fee to the beach.

 The waves are good for beginner surfers; lessons are offered at Duli Beach.
 There are a few little drinks & a food shack.
 However, we don’t recommend getting food here.
-Us and many others got sick from a simple rice & veggies dish.
+We and many others got sick from a simple rice & veggies dish.

 To get to Duli Beach, rent a motorbike in El Nido and drive a beautiful one-hour route up north.